whitneyburton/portfolios/students/1606-front/casey-cross/20170113-casey-cross-m4.md

 the larger Turing family, and persons outside our walls who want to develop their own skills.

-* 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.
-They participate in required activities and does at least one or two above and beyond supports of the community.
+* 4: Student helps others to be their best selves while using peer feedback to shape their own character and behavior.
+They have a significant positive positive impact on the learning and spirit of the people around them.

 ## A: End of Module Assessment